Skip to main content

 • For veteran households: A qualified disabled veteran or some surviving spouses may qualify for the Disabled Veterans’ Exemption, which is much larger than the standard homeowners’ exemption.

 Caregivers should watch title and occupancy closely.
-The Sacramento County Assessor warns that recording a new deed, adding or removing owners, or moving an older parent permanently to assisted living can end the Homeowners’ Exemption and require a new filing.
-That is a common reason families lose a benefit without realizing it.
+The Sacramento County Assessor warns that moving out, renting the home, moving permanently to assisted living, or using the home as a second home can end the homeowners’ exemption.
+This is a common reason families lose a benefit without realizing it.

 Best assistance programs for seniors